Fertility of soil

 Question 1.
 What is soil fertility?

 Soil fertility is the capacity of soil to support plant growth and the many beneficial processes that occur in soil.
-Soil fertility of the combined effects of three major interacting components.
-These are the chemical, physical and biological characteristics of the soil.
+Soil fertility is the combined effect of three major interacting components, the chemical, physical and biological characteristics of the soil.
 The physical and chemical characteristics of soil are far better understood than that of the biological component, therefore we know quite a lot about the desired chemical and physical status of soils.
-It is still difficult to define the desired biological status of soil because they are so dynamic and changes occur in much shorter time periods than physical and chemical changes.
+It is still difficult to define the desired biological status of soil because soil organisms are so dynamic and changes occur in much shorter time periods than physical and chemical changes.

 Biological fertility refers to the activities of soil organisms that improve plant growth.
 The biological fertility of soil provides us with great opportunities for land management and monitoring because of its dynamic nature.
-It is thought the biological state of soils may be able to provide early warning of land degradation, therefore enable us to employ more sustainable land management practices.
+It is thought the biological state of soils may be able to provide early warning of land degradation, and therefore enable us to employ more sustainable land management practices.

 The biology of soil is complex and we need a better understanding of the mediatory effect that biological components have on chemical and physical fertility.
 We have yet to determine desirable levels of activity, numbers and diversity of soil organisms to maintain a fertile and productive soil.

-Question 3: What are the ten key principles of soil biological fertility?
+Question 3.
+What are the 10 key principles of soil biological fertility?

 - Soil organisms are most abundant in the surface layers of soil.

-- Soil organic matter is naccessary for nutrient cycling and soil aggregation,
+- Soil organic matter is neccessary for nutrient cycling and soil aggregation.

 - Maximum soil biological diversity depends on the diversity of organic matter and habitats.